auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ## Moral AI

 Moral feelings in humans are based around the five spheres of morality, harm, authority, fairness, purity, and community.
 As individuals we have different weightings for each principle.
 Our sense of morality is likely evolved from our sense of taste.
-We are attracted to some behaviors and disgusted by others like foods.
+Taste guides us to eat foods which are nutritious (assuming natural foods not made by human experimentation).
+Nutritious food maintains, protects, and grows our bodies to be well.
+We are disgusted by things in our environment which would harm us or be useless, molds, invasive fungi, etc. We are attracted to some behaviors and disgusted by others in a similar way.
 Our bodies and minds give a subconscious evaluation of behavior resulting in a moral sense of good and bad.
 Moral actions can be interpreted as a path to a desired goal state where the goal is to maximize moral value/wellness/fitness.
-Because environments change and have different pressures, moral tastes adapt to the setting to guide intelligent and moral agents.
+Because environments change and have different pressures, moral tastes adapt to the setting to guide intelligent and moral agents, just like a sense of taste is regional.
 The more complex the environment the more complex the moral system and evaluation.

 We should greatly respect are innate moral senses; evolution honed our senses over 4.5 billion years.
 However, in terms of potential knowledge and computation power, an AI system could find superior sequences of actions to maximize morality.
 An AI system can also adapt and respond to new situations faster than our moral senses.